 The Perth and Kinross Children’s Scorecard and Measuring Child Poverty project have been updated accordingly to align with the Scottish Government dashboard, the available data around income from employment and benefits and cost of living and PKCs performance data.

-(Insert link to Children’s Scorecard)
+(Insert link to Children’s Scorecard once approved at full council)

 This year the Children’s Scorecard reveals that child poverty rates and numbers have reduced from 5,914 to 5,750 children living in poverty (21.7%).
 This reflects the static nature of child poverty in Scotland as a whole.
-(It should be noted that this data comes from a relatively small sample of households through the Scottish Household survey and therefore carries a significant margin of error)
+(It should be noted that this data comes from a relatively small sample of households through the Scottish Household survey and therefore carries a significant margin of error).

 The scorecard includes the findings of the Early Learning and Childcare bi-annual survey which included for the first time a section on parents from Priority Groups and social needs screening (a set of questions to help frontline workers identify signs of poverty in a household).
-The responses were
+The responses were:

 44% of parents belonged to a Priority Family group